kunks001/bookable/README.md

   <li>javascript - which uses the jquery fullcalendar plugin</li>
   <li>css - some basic css is provided which you may want to override</li>
 </ul>
-The necessary routes will be applied to your routes file.
+The necessary routes will be applied to your routes file and you will need to run

+    $rake db:migrate

 ## Validations